 Wentworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Wentworth is nearly on par with the US average for all cities of 21.84%: 18.88% of adults 25 and older in Wentworth have a bachelor's degree or advanced degree.
+The percentage of adults in Wentworth who are college-educated is close to the national average for all communities of 21.84%: 17.81% of the adults in Wentworth have a bachelor's degree or advanced degree.

-The per capita income in Wentworth in 2010 was $22,623, which is middle income relative to North Carolina and the nation.
-This equates to an annual income of $90,492 for a family of four.
+The per capita income in Wentworth in 2010 was $21,771, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,084 for a family of four.
 However, Wentworth contains both very wealthy and poor people as well.

-Wentworth is a very ethnically-diverse town.
+Wentworth is an extremely ethnically-diverse town.
 The people who call Wentworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wentworth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wentworth include Irish, German, Scottish, and Italian.
+Important ancestries of people in Wentworth include English, Irish, German, Scottish, and Italian.

 The most common language spoken in Wentworth is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Italian and Spanish.